 The Pathways for Prosperity Commission – co-chaired by philanthropist Melinda Gates, Indonesian Finance Minister Sri Mulyani Indrawati and Econet CEO Strive Masiyiwa - has sought to shift the digital technology discourse away from fear of job destruction, which has paralysed many decision-makers, and towards a more practical discussion on how developing countries should prepare to forge new tech-enabled pathways to inclusive growth.
 The Commission is hosted and managed by Oxford University’s Blavatnik School of Government, and guided by a diverse group of commissioners who are global leaders from government, the private sector and academia.

 The Gordon Institute of Business Science (GIBS), part of the University of Pretoria, is an experienced, independent convener of multi-stakeholder dialogues.
 It has strong connections to the government and the private sector in South Africa.
 Professor Nick Binedell, founding director of GIBS, and strategy experts from the Institute’s Centre for Leadership and Dialogue are contributing to the initiative’s dialogue workshops.

 Genesis Analytics has an established reputation for market analysis and policy advisory in South Africa.
 Genesis will contribute to the design and execution of the initiative and support the process with high-quality original analysis and inputs to the design of a South Africa strategy.

-SADA is convening a series of dialogues between a spectrum of stakeholders to ensure that the initiative’s outputs have credence and validity.
-This process of co-creation will be facilitated by the participation of technical experts and specialist who will be drawn from the government, the private sector and civil society, and who possess expertise in specific issues relating to South Africa’s strategy for inclusive growth in the digital age.
+SADA convened a series of dialogues between a spectrum of stakeholders to ensure that the initiative’s outputs have credence and validity.
+This process of co-creation was facilitated by the participation of technical experts and specialists drawn from the government, the private sector and civil society, and who possess expertise in specific issues relating to South Africa’s strategy for inclusive growth in the digital age.